beatrizgomees/beatrizgomees/README.md

 # Beatriz Gomes

-- 💻 Trabalhando/Estudando com Flutter
+- 💻 Studying/Working with flutter
-- 🌱 Aprendendo: Java, SQL e Flutter
+- 🌱 Learning: Java, SQL and Flutter
-- 😅 Pronomes: ela/dela
+- 😅 Pronouns: she/her
-- 🇧🇷 Brasil
+- 🇧🇷 Brazil
-- 💻 Análise e Desenvolvimento de Sistemas
+- 💻 Analysis and systems development

 ---

-## Sobre Mim
+## About Me

-Olá!
-Sou a Beatriz Gomes, uma desenvolvedora apaixonada por tecnologia e inovação.
-Atualmente, estou focada em aprimorar minhas habilidades em Flutter e também estou explorando o mundo do desenvolvimento back-end com Java e SQL.
-Adoro trabalhar em projetos desafiadores e contribuir para soluções que impactam positivamente as pessoas e a sociedade.
+Hello!
+I'm Beatriz Gomes, a developer passionate about technology and innovation.
+Currently, I'm focused on improving my skills in Flutter and also exploring the world of back-end development with Java and SQL.
+I love working on challenging projects and contributing to solutions that positively impact people and society.

 ---

-## Estatísticas do GitHub
+## GitHub Statistics

 <div align="left">
   <a href="https://github.com/beatrizgomess">